MicrosoftDocs/sql-docs/docs/t-sql/functions/datediff-big-transact-sql.md

 |**nanosecond**|**ns**|

 *startdate*
-An expression that can resolve to a
+An expression that can resolve to one of the following values:

 + **date**
 + **datetime**
 + **datetimeoffset**
 + **datetime2**
 + **smalldatetime**

-or

 + **time**

-value.
 For *date*, `DATEDIFF_BIG` will accept a column expression, expression, string literal, or user-defined variable.
 A string literal value must resolve to a **datetime**.
 Use four-digit years to avoid ambiguity issues. `DATEDIFF_BIG` subtracts *enddate* from *startdate*.
 To avoid ambiguity, use four-digit years.
 See [Configure the two digit year cutoff Server Configuration Option](../../database-engine/configure-windows/configure-the-two-digit-year-cutoff-server-configuration-option.md) for information about two-digit years.

 *enddate*
 See *startdate*.